ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 All script functions are exported automatically, so they only need an import declaration to let other scripts know that they exist.
 This is done by declaring a function with an [`import`](ScriptKeywords#import) keyword.
 The best practice is to place them in the owner script's header.

-For example, suppose you have the following function in script MyScript:
+For example, suppose you have the following function in script MyScript.asc:

     function ScriptAFunction(int param1, int param2)
     {
         // some actions here
     }

-Then the import declaration in the MyScript's header should looks like:
+Then the import declaration in the MyScript's header (MyScript.ash) should looks like:

     import function ScriptAFunction(int param1, int param2);